J-T-McC/laravel-atomic-deployments/README.md

     /**
      * Symbolic link to the current deployed build
-     * This path should be used for schedules and setting your web root.
+     * This path will be used for schedules and setting your web root.
      */
     'deployment-link' => env('ATM_DEPLOYMENT_LINK'),